ZAYBE001/phase-0-css-intro-lab/README.md

 ```

 The `href` attribute should point to the file `style.css` which is located in
-this directory using a _relative path_.
+this directory using a _relative pat
+h_.
 The `rel` attribute is used to note that
 the file which is being linked has a **rel**ation of being a "stylesheet."

 Now, what is a relative path?
 You could write `href="style.css"` and the content